Better Things (The Kinks song)

 "Better Things" is a song by the Kinks, released as a single in June 1981 in the UK and November 1981 in the US.
 A slightly shorter version was later released on their album Give the People What They Want.

 Written about Ray Davies's failing marriage, the song originated during the Low Budget sessions.
 The song was completed in 1981 and released as a single, reaching number 46 in the UK and number 92 in America.
 The single marked the band's first appearance in the UK charts since 1972.

-In 2011 American Songwriter named "Better Things" their Favorite Break Up Song.
+In 2011, American Songwriter named "Better Things" their Favorite Breakup Song.

 Background

 "Better Things" was penned by Ray Davies in New York City about the "impending split" from his second wife, Yvonne.
 Davies told Jeff Tamarkin of The Aquarian Weekly that the time when the song was written was a "depressing" time for him.
 Musically, Davies characterized the song as prototypically Kinks-style, explaining, "It's got a musical phrase in it that makes it a song like 'Days'.
 It's just going up the scale, but when I reach F sharp, instead of going to a B seven, I go to an F sharp major.
 It's just a change, a musical trick".

 The song dates back to the sessions of the Low Budget album, during which an early version of the song was attempted.
 Davies explained, "That song was written in 1979, and it was turned down for Low Budget because the band couldn't get it together".
 The song was later recorded for Give the People What They Want in April 1981, with the recording session dubbed by Ray Davies as "a total send-up".

 In 1981, Davies named it one of the best tracks on the album and stated, "I really like the song, 'Better Things'.
 It gives me hope.
 And after a song like 'A Little Bit Of Abuse' [the previous song on the album], you need some hope".